pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

      - :ref:`Version <version-specifiers>`
      - ``3.4.0``, ``3.5.0b1``
    * - ``extra``
+     - Used to indicate optional dependencies in project dependency metadata.
-     - An error except when defined by the context interpreting the specification.
+       An error except when defined by the context interpreting the specifier.
+Publishing tools SHOULD permit use of this field.
-     - String
+     - Special (see below)
      - ``toml``
    * - ``extras``
-     - An error except when defined by the context interpreting the specification.
+     - Used to indicate optional public dependencies in lock files.
+An error except when defined by the context interpreting the specifier.
+       Publishing tools SHOULD NOT permit use of this field.
      - Set of strings
      - ``{"toml"}``
    * - ``dependency_groups``
+     - Used to indicate optional project internal dependencies in lock files.
-     - An error except when defined by the context interpreting the specification.
+       An error except when defined by the context interpreting the specifier.
+Publishing tools SHOULD NOT permit use of this field.
      - Set of strings
      - ``{"test"}``

+For backwards compatibility with older locking and installation tools, the ``extras`` and ``dependency_groups`` fields are currently only considered valid in :ref:`lock files <lock-file-spec>` (where they allow consumers of the lock file to selectively install optional parts of the locked dependency tree).
+Publishing tools SHOULD emit an error if projects attempt to use them in their published metadata, and index servers SHOULD NOT accept uploads referencing these fields.
+Outside lock file processing, marker evaluation environments DO NOT need to define these fields.

+The ``extra`` field is also special, as it expects set-like behaviour, but predates the addition of ``Set of strings`` as a defined marker field type.
+Accordingly, for this field only, ``extra == "name"`` is equivalent to ``"name" in extras``, while ``extra != "name"`` is equivalent to ``"name" not in extras``.
+Other comparison operations on ``extra`` are not defined and publishing tools SHOULD emit an error, while locking and installation tools may evaluate them as False.
+Unlike the newer ``extras`` field, this field SHOULD be accepted by both publishing tools and index servers.
+Marker evaluation environments intended for project dependency declarations will typically need to handle evaluation of ``extra`` field comparisons, while other evaluations of environment markers will not generally need to do so.

 The ``implementation_version`` marker variable is derived from :py:data:`sys.implementation.version <sys.implementation>`: